View Linda Fraser's Obituary on palmbeachpost.com and share memories

 |

-Linda Darlene Fraser, age 72, died on Sunday, November 17, 2019, with family and friends at her side.
+Linda Darlene Fraser, age 72, died on Sunday, November 17, 2019, with family and friends by her side.

 Filled with unbounded energy, Linda lead a well-rounded and fulfilled life.
 She earned her Bachelor of Arts and Masters degrees while working part-time and raising her three children.
 She was a highly successful Manufacture's Representative in the home furnishings industry before becoming a family mediator for Palm Beach County.
 Linda has volunteered with Habitat for Humanity, was a member of the Good Will board of directors and was an active member of her church.
 Linda loved to bake, entertain and surround herself with friends and family.
 Linda had countless friends and was loved and admired by those who knew her.